-I'm A Beauty Editor Road-Tripping Across The Country — Here's What I Packed
+I'm A Beauty Editor Road-Tripping Across The Country—Here's What I Packed

 Advertisement

-But weirdly enough, the switch to a roadtrip routine has come naturally to me, and I've found a lot of comfort in the products I've hauled with me across multiple state lines.
+But weirdly enough, the switch to a road-trip routine has come naturally to me, and I've found a lot of comfort in the products I've hauled with me across multiple state lines.
 That being said, I do have some advice for anyone else considering a months-long, or even weekend-long, trip along Route 20, and it might not be what you'd expect.
 From camping towels to sheer sunscreens, check out my top tips ahead.

 This Isn't The TSA — Go Full Size